Don't Stop Dreaming

-Don't Stop Dreaming is a 2007 British film directed by Aditya Raj Kapoor (son of actor Shammi Kapoor), produced by Munir Ahmad and set in Birmingham, England.
+Don't Stop Dreaming is a 2007 British film directed by Aditya Raj Kapoor, produced by Munir Ahmad and set in Birmingham, England.
 Bollywood actors Rishi Kapoor and Sunil Shetty, EastEnders actress Michelle Collins, DJ and actor Richard Blackwood and singer Taz in his acting debut star in the film, which was released on 16 March 2007.
+The film was filmed in Birmingham.

 Release

 BBC gave the film a rating of one out of five stars and wrote that "With a cast that comprises Bollywood C-listers, known British TV "stars", evidently with time on their hands, and a band of multi-ethnic "actors, " the worst of East and West combine for this fine example of how not to make a film".